 II.
-Assessment of the 2018 Regional Plan
+Assessment of the 2021 Regional Plan

-Regional transmission analyses were performed throughout the 2018 transmission planning cycle to assess the current regional transmission plan.
+Regional transmission analyses were performed throughout the 2021 transmission planning cycle to assess the current regional transmission plan.
 This coordinated analysis was performed using the SERTP regional powerflow models listed above in Table I.1.

 For the regional transmission analyses, power flow studies are initially performed based upon the assumption that thermal limits will yield the most limiting constraints.
 Voltage, stability, and short circuit studies are performed if circumstances warrant.
-Siemens PSS/E software was utilized to perform the powerflow analyses on the regional models.
+Siemens PSS/E and or PowerGEM TARA software was utilized to perform the powerflow analyses on the regional models.
 A more detailed description on the study criteria utilized is provided below: